pmndrs/zustand/docs/reference/create-store.md

 # createStore

-`createStore` lets you create a vanilla store with some API utilities.
-You can use a vanilla store in React with [`useStore`](./use-store) hook.
+`createStore` lets you create a vanilla store with store API utilities.
+In React, you can utilize a vanilla store using the [`useStore`](./use-store) hook.

 ```js
 createStore(initializer)